How to say no … there is an art to it. Performance coach Bec Williams breaks it down and reassures us that guilt need not live here anymore.

-Sure, it was very last decade to #justsayyes to anything and work out the details later, but in an age of everyday superheroes, where we expect ourselves to multi-task families, jobs, friends, endless personal admin lists and social demands, we often make the decision not to say ‘no’ to anything for fear of what others might think.
-We wouldn’t want to be labelled selfish or, worse still, suffer from (the overused) FOMO.
+Sure, it was very last decade to #justsayyes to anything and work out the details later, but in an age of everyday superheroes, where we expect ourselves to multitask families, jobs, friends, endless personal admin lists and social demands, we often make the decision not to say ‘no’ to anything for fear of what others might think.
+We wouldn’t want to be labeled selfish or, worse, suffer from FOMO.

 Letting go of ‘busy’

 As cool and lovely as saying yes is, those of us looking for a calmer way of life need to learn to say no. And say no with conviction!
-If we don’t, we are draining ourselves of all our energy on tasks we don’t want to do, and have nothing left in the tank for things we want to do.
-You become the ‘reliable yes mum, dad, mate, sister, son, school helper, local volunteer team of one’.
-Not an ideal position to be in unless you want to be known as the parent baking 20 cakes for the school fete/managing five junior soccer teams.
+If we don’t, we are draining ourselves of all our energy on tasks we don’t want to do and have nothing left in the tank for things we want to do.
+You become the reliable ‘yes’ parent, friend, sibling, offspring, local volunteer team of one.
+Not an ideal position to be in unless you want to be known as the parent baking 20 cakes for the school carnival/managing five junior football teams.

 Saying ‘no thanks’ starts with a mindset change.
 It starts with putting your needs first.
 Take a look at your big picture—how is saying yes to so many activities, appointments, social events, overtime working out for you?